temporalio/documentation/docs/learning-paths/background-checks/project-narrative.md

 The case study explores the interesting problem space that presented itself as demand scaled.

 Depending on the type of employment, the needs of a Background Checks for any given Candidate can vary.
-Often a single Background Check will result in a dozen individual Searches for information.
+Often a single Background Check results in a dozen individual Searches for information.
 Sometimes the only way to conduct or get the results of a Search is by taking a manual step, like making a phone call or uploading a file.

 Some of the more common Searches in a Background Check include: